-We at IN COUNTRY: THE BATTLE AT HOME are searching for story content to add to our film documentary and weekly podcasts coming in the summer 2026.
-Click on the link below to contact us and inquire on how to submit your story.
+We at IN COUNTRY: THE BATTLE AT HOME are searching for story content to enhance our film documentary and weekly podcasts launching in the summer of 2026.
+We are particularly interested in narratives that highlight mental health awareness, suicide prevention programs, and veteran support.
+Click on the link below to contact us and inquire about how to submit your story.

-Our veterans face daily struggles through joblessness, homelessness, substance abuse, physical and metal health issues like PTSD and TB's.
-In Country's multi-media initiative to include a 90-minute film documentary, a weekly podcast and an annual first of it's kind Vet-A-Thon promise to raise awareness of this national epidemic as no other campaign ever has through strategic partnerships with community leaders, government agencies, corporate allies, Hollywood elites, and the American public.
-Our mission will be to go beyond the screen transforming our project into a sustained national movement with innovative community based educational programs and partnerships across our nation.
-Additionally, project producers are calling for a national march in every major city across America on Memorial day 2026 and co-organized with over 200 community based, life transforming organizations.
+Our veterans face daily struggles such as joblessness, homelessness, substance abuse, and critical mental health issues like PTSD and TBI.
+In Country's multi-media initiative, which includes a 90-minute film documentary, a weekly podcast, and an unprecedented Vet-A-Thon, we aim to raise awareness of this national epidemic unlike any other campaign.
+This initiative will foster strategic partnerships with community leaders, government agencies, corporate allies, Hollywood elites, and the American public, all while promoting mental health awareness and supporting suicide prevention programs.
+Our mission transcends the screen, transforming our project into a sustained national movement through innovative community-based educational programs and collaborations across our nation.
+Additionally, project producers are calling for a national march in every major city across America on Memorial Day 2026, co-organized with over 200 community-based organizations dedicated to life transformation and veteran support.

 IN COUNTRY 'THE BATTLE AT HOME'